Cloud sandbox

 thane vs E2B

-E2B runs sandboxes in the cloud. thane runs them on your machine with kernel-level isolation.
+E2B runs sandboxes in the cloud. thane runs them on your machine with OS-level isolation.

 TL;DR